0xmihirsahu/web3-ui-starter-pack/README.md

 # Web3 UI Starter Pack

-A front-end dApp starter built with Next.js (React), designed for fast development.
+A front-end dApp starter built with Next.js, designed for fast development.
 This starter pack comes pre-configured with essential libraries and tools, so you can skip the setup and dive straight into building your Web3 project.

 ## Built With